-CSU SON adheres to the University System of Georgia Student Health Insurance Policy (USG- SHIP) which requires student participation in a discounted group health insurance plan or proof of private health insurance coverage prior to and throughout enrollment in practicum courses.
+The CSU COH SON adheres to the University System of Georgia Student Health Insurance Policy (USG-SHIP) which requires students to provide proof of private health insurance coverage or either participate in a discounted group health insurance plan prior to and throughout enrollment in clinical courses.

-- All students in the MSN program are required to carry proof of health insurance coverage and be able to produce it on demand both on-campus and at off-campus practicum sites. - All students in the MSN program must read, sign and return the Insurance Policy Acknowledgement Form prior to program admission. - Students with private health insurance can submit a waiver each fall and spring/summer.
-The waiver enrollment portal link is: https://clayton.edu/health/insurance Click on United Healthcare (Clayton State waiver/enrollment portal)
+- All students in the MSN program are required to carry proof of health insurance coverage and be able to produce it on demand both on-campus and at off-campus clinical sites. - All students in the MSN program must read, sign and return the Health Insurance Policy Acknowledgement prior to program admission.

-- Students must have proof of current personal health insurance coverage prior to enrollment in practicum courses and this coverage must be retained throughout program tenure. - Personal health insurance coverage is required based on the policies of related practicum sites.
+- Students with private health insurance can submit a waiver each fall and spring/summer.
+The waiver enrollment portal link is: Clayton State University Student Insurance Click on United Healthcare (Clayton State waiver/enrollment portal) - Students must have proof of current personal health insurance coverage prior to enrollment in clinical courses and this coverage must be retained throughout program tenure. - Personal health insurance coverage is required based on the policies of related clinical sites.